stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 feature_image: "/uploads/leader.jpg"

 ---
-If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock as, their OKR implementation will most likely fail.
+If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock as their OKR implementation will most likely fail.

 OKRs are brilliant for strategy execution.
-However, to be successful you need to start with the CEO and leadership team.
+However, to be successful you need to start your OKR implementation with the CEO and leadership team.

 Ironically, OKRs are not actually the best starting point for success.

-Before adopting OKRs, the leadership team first need to be aligned on the _strategy tree_.
+Before adopting OKRs, you first need to make sure your leadership team is aligned on the _strategy tree_.

-## implementing OKRs - the strategy tree
+## implement OKRs - the strategy tree

-Best practice is to align your OKRs to the strategy tree:
+Best practice is to align your OKRs to the strategy tree, after the ideation and planning phases of [the leadership cycle](https://bit.ly/stratapp-the-leadership-cycle "the leadership cycle"):

 ![](/uploads/strategy-tree-3.jpg)